tallcode/gulp-seajs-combine/README.md

 #gulp-seajs-combine

-gulp-seajs-combine is a plugin of gulp to build seajs modules.
+gulp-seajs-combine is a plugin of gulp forked from [gulp-seajs](https://github.com/teamrun/gulp-seajs) to build seajs modules.

 ### Install